asus-linux-drivers/asus-numberpad-driver/README.md

 - Protection against sending a NumberPad key when a pointer button (left, right, middle) is clicked (configuration value set to `press_key_when_is_done_untouch=1`)
 - Disabling the Touchpad (e.g. Fn+special key) disables by default the NumberPad as well (*this functionality presently supports only `xinput` from `xorg` and `gnome` via `gsettings`* - can be disabled)
 - An external keyboard is recognized and automatically connected subject to appropriate [configuration](https://github.com/asus-linux-drivers/asus-numberpad-driver#external-keyboard-configuration)
+- A power supply on battery mode is recognized and automatically is enabled idle functionality (after 10s and 30% brightness by default, configurable)
 - Repeating a continually depressed key (disabled by default)
 - Multitouch up to 5 fingers (disabled by default)